 A selection of news clippings, articles and media showcasing the work of the UNC system under President Spellings

-Spellings brings to UNC extensive experience at the highest levels of the United States government.
-From 2005 to 2009, she served as the U.S. Secretary of Education, overseeing the creation of the Spellings Commission Report on Higher Education, which recommended a national strategy to guide colleges and universities in preparing students for the 21st-century workforce, and implementing No Child Left Behind Act (NCLB), a national bipartisan initiative to provide greater accountability for the education of 50 million U.S. public school students.
-From 2001 to 2005, she was Chief Domestic Policy Advisor for President George W. Bush.
+Spellings brings to the UNC System extensive experience at the highest levels of the United States government.
+From 2005 to 2009, she served as the U.S. Secretary of Education, where she oversaw the creation of the Commission on the Future of Higher Education, which shifted the national conversation around colleges and universities, and implemented the No Child Left Behind Act (NCLB), a national bipartisan initiative to provide greater accountability for public K-12 schools.
+From 2001 to 2005, she was Chief Domestic Policy Advisor at the White House for President George W. Bush.

 Spellings is a graduate of the University of Houston, where she earned a bachelor’s degree in political science.
-She also received an honorary doctorate and Distinguished Alumna Award from the university in 2006.
+She also received an honorary doctorate and Distinguished Alumna Award from the university in 2006..

 Contact the President

-firstname.lastname@example.org | 919-962-4622
+firstname.lastname@example.org | 919-962-6983